Wearing Wacky Makeup Doesn't Mean I'm Not Serious About My Career

 Bright Idea

 I became really inspired by Japanese culture after living in Kyoto during college.
-If you go to the Harajuku district in Japan, everyone has colorful hair and vibrant makeup.
-Harajuku and Kabuki theater are two of my biggest inspirations.
+If you go to the Harajuku district in Japan, everyone has colourful hair and vibrant makeup.
+Harajuku and Kabuki theatre are two of my biggest inspirations.

 Power Play